Presumption of guilt: Definition

 In State v.
 Brady (1902) 91 NW 801, Weaver J said "'Presumptions of guilt' and 'prima facie' cases of guilt in the trial of a party charged with crime mean no more than that from the proof of certain facts the jury will be warranted in convicting the accused of the offense with which he is charged".

 Human rights

 In Director of Public Prosecutions v.
 Labavarde and Anor, Neerunjun C.J. said that article 11(1) of the Universal Declaration of Human Rights and article 6(2) of the Convention for the Protection of Human Rights and Fundamental Freedoms would be infringed if "the whole burden is ... cast on the defence by the creation of a presumption of guilt on the mere preferment of the criminal charge".

 Inquisitorial systems

 It is sometimes said that in inquisitorial systems, a defendant is guilty until proven innocent.
-It has also been said that this is a myth and a former "common conceit of English lawyers" who asserted this was the case in France.
+It has also been said that this is a myth, as well as a former "common conceit of English lawyers" who asserted this was the case in France.

 A presumption of guilt is incompatible with the presumption of innocence and moves an accusational system of justice toward the inquisitional.